Details of season two of “Vida” are being kept under wraps, but Ser Anzoategui, who plays Eddy, has some thoughts for the next season.

 ‘LGBTQ STORYLINE IS IMPORTANT’

-Anzoategui isn’t conflicted with her feelings about “Vida.”
-She’s thrilled the series was renewed.
+Anzoategui — who uses the pronouns them/they — isn’t conflicted with their feelings about “Vida.”
+They’re thrilled the series was renewed.

 “The LGBTQ storyline is important, and there’s an intersectionality in audiences,” Anzoategui said.
 “The story is being told by all brown people, some Latinx and some queer.
 This is what can happen.
 We can show that we can create our own stories.
 The possibilities are endless.